AvenkyrPakacit/Avenskol-Terraria-Texture-Pack/README.md

 ### Swords

-Currently: The grips of swords.
+Currently: The blades of swords.

 ### Other Weapons